-Based on a third-party loss expectancy study conducted at our manufacturing site i in 2021, the maximum potential financial impact would be approximately \$670 million in the event of a total loss which could be caused by a natural disaster such as a tornado.
+Based on a third-party loss expectancy study conducted on our first manufacturing facility, the maximum probable financial impact ranges from approximately \$670 million (one facility) to approximately \$2 billion (3 facilities) in the event of a total loss which could be caused by a natural disaster such as a tornado.
 This figure takes the loss of the property, equipment, inventory, and business interruption impacts into account.
 There have been no insurable losses at this facility in the last 5 years.
 The likelihood is unlikely as Ohio does not experience as many tornadoes as other states in the Midwest and Great Plains.
 In a 1.5-degree Celsius warming scenario, we expect to see impacts of weather changes similar in intensity to what we face now over the coming decades; with increased storms, heat, drought, wildfires, and the like.
 However, under a 2-degree Celsius warming scenario, we anticipate greater storm intensity and more frequent extreme heat near 2030, with this risk roughly doubling by 2060.
 Under a 3-degree or higher Celsius warming scenario, we expect physical climate risks to be of significant impact.
 We anticipate storms that are worse near 2030 than those we expect under a 2-degree scenario in 2060, with this risk roughly doubling by 2060.